What are Scleral Lenses?

 - Corneo-scleral lenses and semi-scleral lenses are significantly larger than traditional GP lenses and rest near the junction between the cornea and the sclera.

 - Mini-scleral lenses vault over the whole corneal surface and rest on the anterior sclera.

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Scleral Lens and Keratoconus Center at Envision Ghent Optometry help patients from all over Norfolk or Virginia Beach, Virginia.
-Dr. Nathalie Cassis will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Scleral Lens and Keratoconus Center at Envision Ghent Optometry to find out if scleral lenses are right for you.
+Our staff helps patients from all over Norfolk and Virginia Beach, Virginia, and Dr. Nathalie Cassis will provide a comprehensive evaluation and the highest level of care.